espressomd/espresso/doc/sphinx/system_setup.rst

 Global properties
 ~~~~~~~~~~~~~~~~~

-The properties of the cell system can be accessed by
+The properties of the cell system can be accessed via the system
-:class:`espressomd.system.System.cell_system`:
+:class:`~espressomd.system.System.cell_system` attribute:

 * :py:attr:`~espressomd.cellsystem.CellSystem.node_grid`